Ken joined DGMS as a Partner in the Litigation Department in 1999. Previously, Ken... more

 Prior to joining Dyer, Garofalo, Mann Schultz, I worked as a law clerk for the firm's legal research and writing division.
 I received my undergraduate degree from Miami University in Oxford, Ohio and graduated from the University of Dayton School of Law with honors.
 While attending law school, I received the CALI Excellence awards for my accomplishments in Externship Seminar and Tort Litigatio... view profile

-When you are injured by a poorly designed or poorly made product, or by a product that should have carried a warning label, you may benefit from the services of a defective and dangerous products lawyer.
+When you are injured by a poorly designed or poorly made product, or fall ill due to food poisoning or dangerous drugs, you may benefit from the services of a defective and dangerous products lawyer who understands how businesses and insurance companies manage product liability.
 Many drugs, including the arthritis drug Vioxx and diet aids containing Phenylpropanolamine, are considered dangerous products, as are some medical devices (heart defibrillators) and ordinary appliances (space heaters).
 Asbestos and tobacco are also considered inherently dangerous.
-A defective and dangerous products lawyer discovers how and why a product was defective, whether insurance policies will pay for your losses, and what you can expect to recover in damages.
+A defective and dangerous products lawyer discovers how and why a product was defective, whether insurance policies will pay for your losses based on product liability laws, and what you can expect to recover in damages.